ISouthRain/gptel-watch/README.md

 ## ✨ Features

 - Monitors user input and triggers GPT when a line ends with defined patterns.
-- Automatically extracts ±10(gptel-watch-context-lines) lines of context around the trigger line.
+- Custom extraction of context, see title.: `How to Context extraction`
 - Clears the trigger line and replaces it with GPT-generated output.
 - Works seamlessly with `newline`, `org-return`, or any custom command you define.
 - Supports global and per-buffer activation.